p13tarunkk/p13tarunkk.github.io/_posts/2019-10-24-fake-reviews.md

 ---
-title: How to Identify Fake Reviews on Ecommerce sites  ?
+title: How to Identify Fake Reviews on E-commerce sites  ?
 author: tarun
 categories: cases
 image: assets/images/fake.jpg
 ---

 Ever wondered if the reviews mentioned on Amazon, Flipkart are fake ?
-You are not alone.
-Here are few pointers to save yourself some time and money !
-Below are 8 key signs that they could be fake
+You are not alone as product companies too build algorithms to weed them out regularly.
+Here are 8 key signs to identify fakes and  save yourself some time and money !

 1. Have very less, fake or even no reviewer information (like nick names, no previous history)